 We tried this same trick again on a subsequent cruise and had decided to not bring car seats and booster seats with us.
 This was a mistake – commercial vehicles aren’t required to provide car seats or boosters for children.
 And while we had specifically asked for them, the shuttle service didn’t bring them.
 We weren’t willing to risk a 70 minute highway drive at night with our kids held in only with seatbelts (especially not our toddler).
 So we ended up renting a car, dropping it off and then renting another for the return.
 The price was nearly identical (~$150 total, round trip).

 I think we’ll be using a rental car again in the future as it also gave us flexibility the morning of departure.
-We had forgotten a few items and wanted to get a palate of water, too.
+We had forgotten a few items and wanted to get a pallet of water, too.
 A quick trip down to Wal-Mart before we dropped off the rental car was all it took to get what we needed.

 Technology-wise, though, the ships are pretty close to identical in all important ways.
 And, in fact, Disney has taken good care to continually update all four ships, specifically the Magic and Wonder in massive out-of-water dry dock overhauls, to ensure the best guest experience regardless of your choice.

 Meanwhile, the Magic and Wonder are usually on separate parts of the planet.
-As smaller ships, they can travel to a few places a little easier than their larger siblings, so you’ll find them in the Mediterranean, Alaska, Hawaii, and, when there’s nothing seasonally spectacular about those types of destinations, sailing from Texas to Mexico.
+As smaller ships, they can travel to a few places a little easier than their larger siblings, so you’ll find them in the Mediterranean, Northern Europe, Alaska, Hawaii, and, when there’s nothing seasonally spectacular about those types of destinations, sailing from Texas to Mexico.

-Insider’s tip: mid you’re ever on board one of the ships and you’re curious about where any of the other three boats happen to be at that moment, head to guest services.
+Insider’s tip: if you’re ever on board one of the ships and you’re curious about where any of the other three boats happen to be at that moment, head to guest services.
 Behind the desk is a large magnetic stylized map of the world.
 The ships are all on there, and are moved every day to note their relative position on the planet!